 The most economical option for Halloween fences is to make your own.

 It takes a little bit of time, but that way you can fit them exactly to your space.
 And they’re much less expensive than the pre-made Halloween fences.

 Option 2 | Buy a Made-For-Halloween Fence

-If you don’t want to spend the time to make a Halloween fence, this option may be the one for you: Buy one that is specifically made for Halloween, like this one*.
+If you don’t want to spend the time to make a Halloween fence, this option may be the one for you: Buy one that is specifically made for Halloween.

 For small spaces (or if you just want to use it as a prop like I did above), this is a great option.

-But these store-bought fences can get really expensive if you actually want to use it for more than just a prop.
+But these store-bought fences can get really expensive if you actually want to use it as a fence.

-And most of them don’t stand up very well on their own.
+And many of them don’t stand up very well on their own.

-My third Halloween fence option is a little unconventional…this garden edging*.
+My third Halloween fence option is a little unconventional…garden edging*.